Fatty Liver Disease

 As the name suggests, alcoholic steatohepatitis occurs due to damage from long-term alcohol abuse.
 Nonalcoholic fatty liver disease (NAFLD, nonalcoholic steatohepatitis or NASH) occurs when the disease is not associated with excess alcohol intake.
 Usually, the cause of NASH (or NAFLD) is obesity or diabetes.

 Long term complications of fatty liver disease include cirrhosis, which means that the liver is no longer functioning properly.
 Unfortunately, many people with fatty liver disease do not know they have a problem until it is too late to prevent liver damage.
 In these cases, preventing further damage to the liver is critical.
 If alcohol is the cause, than discontinuing consumption of alcohol will reduce further damage.
 For people with NASH, losing weight, reducing fat intake, managing diabetes effectively, following a healthy diet, and exercising regularly are the best ways to prevent additional damage.

 Diagnosis and Treatment

-If you believe you may have fatty liver or steatohepatitis, you should see your primary care doctor and a hepatologist for further evaluation.
+Anyone who believes they may have fatty liver or steatohepatitis should see a primary care doctor and a hepatologist for further evaluation.
 Blood tests to evaluate liver function and a biopsy to determine the amount of fat in the liver will probably be used to make the diagnosis.